Kryolyz/Neural-Network-System-Identification/README.md

 Also i'm kind of a messy coder so the file barely contains any comments (and the existing ones are german), however if you have some experience with python and tensorflow everything should be quite obvious.

 # Requirements
-The Python packages requiered are tensorflow, numpy, matplotlib and networkx.
+The Python packages required are tensorflow, numpy, matplotlib and networkx.
 To install using pip or conda, use exactly those names.
 Example : pip install tensorflow
 OR      conda install tensorflow